-These Coconut Flour Cookies are crisp and crunchy, richly “buttery”, and studded with toasty pecans!
-They’re also vegan, gluten-free and refined sugar free.
+These Coconut Flour Cookies are crisp and crunchy, richly "buttery", and studded with toasty pecans!
+They're nutty and fragrant, perfectly sweet and come together in one bowl.
+They're also vegan, gluten-free and refined sugar free.

 I experimented with so many different ways to make coconut flour cookies, using a mixture of different types of flours, but it was so hard to get the right texture.